ZhixinShen03/cse15l-lab-reports/lab1.md

      ![Image](13.png)

-     when cat command with no arguments is run, directory is root.
+     when cat command with no arguments is run, directory is home.

      cat command only read the parameters that in the file.